Julia loves to make delicious baked treats and share her recipes with others.

 French Vanilla Pudding Cookies

-This year being what it is (#2020), our annual meeting at church obviously could not be preceded by a potluck dinner.
+In light of the pandemic, my annual church meeting could unfortunately not be preceded by a potluck dinner.
 So to keep people from being hangry, we decided to make and individually wrap cookies for people to snack on (although it was pointed out that if you want to keep the meeting short—don't feed people!).

 I was planning on making Oreo chocolate chip pudding cookies, but I knew some other people were also planning on making chocolate chip cookies.
 I decided I should make a different kind of cookie too, one that didn't include chocolate.

-I was having a hard time thinking of a cookie that didn't involve chocolate, other than of course, the classic but labour-intensive rolled out frosted sugar cookies and gingerbread men.
+I was having a hard time thinking of a cookie that didn't involve chocolate, other than of course, the classic but labor-intensive rolled-out frosted sugar cookies and gingerbread men.

 Because those are just too much work!